alexrohlf/git-intro/README.md

 ### GitHub Desktop

 If you are using Windows or Mac, you may want to download the GitHub Desktop app https://help.github.com/en/desktop/getting-started-with-github-desktop/installing-github-desktop

+Installing GitHub Desktop comes with an installation of git as well.